pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 -   Chapter 2.1-2.2-2.3 from DPV
 -   Chapters 2.3,4.1,4.2,4.3 from CLRS2

-#### Practice questions
+#### actice questions

--   **What are the basic principles of divide-and-conquer algorithms?**
+-   **What are the basic inciples of divide-and-conquer algorithms?**
-    1. Breaking it into *subproblems* that are themselves smaller instancs of the same type of problem.
+    1. Breaking it into *suboblems* that are themselves smaller instancs of the same type of oblem.
-    2. Recursively solving these subproblems.
+    2. Recursively solving these suboblems.
-    4. Appropriately combining their answers.
+    4. Apoiately combining their answers.

--   **Describe an approach for multiplication of two n-bit numbers that has a better running time than $O(n^2)$.
-Prove its running time.**
+-   **Describe an apoach for multiplication of two n-bit numbers that has a better running time than $O(n^2)$. ove its running time.**

     ~~~
     function multiply(x, y) {